 Sunday admission 1 Euro

-Children and young persons under the age of 18: admission free
+Children and young persons under the age of 18 receive free admission.

 Free admission applies to school classes, pre-school children, kindergarten groups and youth groups, as long as they are accompanied/led by teachers or in the care of supervisors.